okfn/opendefinition/source/open-definition-dev.markdown

     HL: formerly addressed by "8.
 No Discrimination Against Fields of Endeavor"

+##### 1.1.9 No Charge

+The **license** *must* not impose any fee arrangements, compensation or monetary remuneration as part of it's conditions.
+The only charge that may be made is for any one-off reproduction cost, in the common case of downloading over the internet the this cost would normally be zero.

 #### 1.2 Acceptable Conditions
 The **license** *may* condition the permissions granted in Section 1.1 on compliance with the following conditions.
 Other conditions are not generally